jupyter/enhancement-proposals/29-jep-process/README.md

 This section contains a list of principles and scenarios that can be used to help define a set of principles for determining when something is a JEP.
 The principles will be used both to determine when something becomes a PR during the JEP pre-proposal stage, as well as to determine when a PR becomes a JEP at an individual repo level.

-**Principles (If yes, Requires a JEP)**
+**Principles to follow**

+Below are a few example guidelines to follow when deciding if an idea should include a JEP (If yes, it requires a JEP).
+Under each question is a relevant example proposal.

 - Does the proposal/implementation require PRs across multiple orgs?
-- - Defining a unique cell identifier
+  - Defining a unique cell identifier
 - Does the proposal/implementation PR impact multiple orgs, or have widespread community impact?
-- - Updating nbformat
+  - Updating nbformat
 - Does the proposal/implementation change an invariant in one or more orgs?
-- - Defining a unique cell identifier
+  - Defining a unique cell identifier
   - Deferred kernel startup
 - Does the proposal/implementation create a new concept that will impact multiple repositories?
-- - Sandboxed cell outputs
+  - Sandboxed cell outputs
-- The proposal involve creating a new repository or subproject?
+- Does the proposal involve creating a new repository or subproject?

 ## Distribution